-The meeting was held on Friday, May 29, 2020, at 10:00 a.m. via conference call.
-In accordance with safety precautions regarding COVID-19 virus and in keeping with the Governor's Declaration of a Public Health State of Emergency, members of the pubic who want to participate in the public meeting must do so via conference call.
+The meeting will be held on Friday, May 29, 2020, at 10:00 a.m. via conference call.
+In accordance with safety precautions regarding COVID-19 virus and in keeping with the Governor's Declaration of a Public Health State of Emergency, members of the public who want to participate in the public meeting must do so via conference call.